williamsdrake/williamsdrake.github.io/research/index.md

 %}

 {% include section.html %}
-## <i class="fas fa-microscope"></i> Molecular architecture and deep immunophenotyping of the oral barrier
+## <i class="fas fa-bacteria"></i> Host-microbe interactions in the oral mucosa
 {% capture text %}
-To understand how mucosal structure relates to function and immune response, I am:
-- utilizing multiplexed ion beam imaging (MIBI), spatial transcriptomics (Visium), and *in situ* hybridization (RNAScope) to localize distinct populations of stromal, epithelial and immune cells in health and periodontal disease
-- enriching our single-cell atlas by combining Cellular Indexing of Transcriptomes and Epitopes by Sequencing (CITE-seq) and spectral cytometry to enable deeper understanding of cell populations present at the oral mucosa.
-{% endcapture %}

-{%
-  include feature.html
-  image="images/placeholder.svg"
-  link=""
-  headline=""
-  text=text
-%}

-{% include section.html %}
-## <i class="fas fa-bacteria"></i> Probing host-microbe interactions in the oral mucosa
-{% capture text %}
+Relatively little is known how host cells respond to specific bacterial antigen and non-specific bacterial stimuli at the oral barrier.
-To determine how the innate and adaptive immune system responds to bacterial and fungal stimuli, I am:
+To determine how the innate and adaptive immune system responds to bacterial and fungal stimuli, we are:
 - using flow-cytometry-based bacterial/fungal cell sorting and 16S/ITS sequencing to characterize taxa-specific coating of the oral microbiota with immunoglobulin
-- developing tools to assess T-cell specific responses to known oral pathogens.
+- developing tools to assess T-cell specific responses to known oral pathogens
 {% endcapture %}

 {%